jjallaire/draftpod/src/components/guide/articles/cardpools.md

 It should also be noted that when draftpod generates booster packs it automatically substitutes lower-rarity cards if there are not enough available of a given rarity level (for example, automatically substituting an uncommon if all of the rares have been utilized).
 This means it's also possible to build a cardpool consisting of only uncommons and commons (or even of only commons).

+See articles [Cube Design: Set Cubes](https://www.channelfireball.com/articles/cube-design-set-cubes/) and [9 Things You Need to Know about How to Make a Set Cube](http://www.metamox.com/blog/9-things-you-need-to-know-about-how-to-make-a-set-cube/) for additional discussion on creating set cubes.

 ### Organizing Cards

 Once you've decided on the type of cardpool you want to build and obtained the cards for it, you need to organize it so it's ready to be used with draftpod.
 Organizing consists of 2 steps: